bquarant/wip/_posts/2014-02-03-principles-of-inflammation.md

 ### Transmigration
 - PECAM is autophilic, binds to itself, and is used by all WBCs.
 - Allows for transmigration.
-- Pierces basement membrane using collagenases
+- Pierces basement membrane using collagenase
 - WBCs move through the vessel wall, largely interendothelial movement.
 PMNs in first 24 hours, monocytes and macrophages after 48 hours.

 <span><br></span>